SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-how-to-i-contact-sesync-it-staff.md

 ---
-title: How do I contact SESYNC's IT staff?
+title: How do I contact SESYNC's IT and research support staff?
 category: FAQ
 tags:
 ---

 # {{ page.title }}

-You can contact SESYNC's IT staff by sending e-mail to {{ site.email }}
+Send email to {{ site.email }}.